OttoKlaasen/ESP8266-improved-WIFI-connect-code-for-multiple-SSID/README.md

 # ESP3266-improved-WIFI-connect-code-for-multiple-SSID
 ESP3266-improved-WIFI-connect-code-for-multiple-SSID, example shown is for two SSID, if first fails than second is tried.

-# ESP3266-improved-WIFI-connect-code-for-multiple-SSID
-This example code shows how to connect to a second SSID if the first on is not availabe.
 Of course the code can be extended to have more than two SSID's , feel free to play with this.
 This example code is only published to show how to connect to multiple SSID's.
 Feel free to modify and improve.

 //  #include <Arduino.h> in case you use PlatformIO IDE

 // Replace with your network credentials const char* ssid     = "YourSSID";